SS Otway: Maiden voyage

 Details of the crew were provided in a report of her arrival in Melbourne (18 August 1909): "With names obliterated it would be impossible to distinguish the R.M.S.
 Orsova from her consort Otway, which arrived yesterday.
 The Otway berthed alongside the Railway Pier at Port Melbourne, where for the rest of the day she was an object of interest and admiration.
 Her arrival could not have been made under more propitious conditions, the weather leaving nothing to be desired. ln every sense the voyage of the new liner was a distinct success.
 Leaving London on 9 July, the Otway met with fine weather, which continued to prevail throughout the voyage.
 There were 500 passengers.
 The Otway made the customary port calls on her way to Melbourne.
 She is under the care of Captain F. S. Symons, who has associated with him the following officers:— Chief, Mr W. de V. Baynham; second, Mr C. Mathieson; third, Mr C. F. Halliday; surgeon, Mr L. Stephen; purser, Mr Windle; chief engineer, Mr D. Williamson; second engineer, Mr G.D.S.
 White; chief steward, Mr T. E. Rimington.
 The Otway will leave here for Sydney at noon today."

 Career

 Mail Steamer

 Otway left London on her second voyage on 29 October 1909.

-Armed merchant cruiser

 Fate

 A brief report 27 July 1917 advised the loss of Otway: "R.M.S.
 OTWAY TORPEDOED AND SUNK; LONDON, Thursday.— The Admiralty announces that the armed merchant cruiser Otway (Orient line) was torpedoed and sunk on July 22 in northern waters.
 Ten men were killed, the remainder being saved.
 [Before the war the Otway was a regular trader to Australia, calling at Hobart for apples.]"